-What Happens After The Claims Process Is Finalized?
+What Happens After A Personal Injury Claim Is Finalized?

 It is common in personal injury claims that the negotiation of the value of your case does not begin until you are finished with any medical treatment and all of your injuries and damages have been identified, evaluated and addressed.